opendatacube/datacube-ows/docs/cfg_functions.rst

 mapped_bands
 ++++++++++++

-A common use case passing band names to generic band-math functions for
+A common use case is passing band names to generic band-math functions for
 `component callback functions <https://datacube-ows.readthedocs.io/en/latest/cfg_component_styles.html#callback-function-components>`_ and